marcoschwartz/aREST.js/README.md

 # aREST.js

-aREST.js is a JavaScript library that was made to easily control your projects running aREST.
+aREST.js is a JavaScript client-side library for managing and controlling your IoT devices in a RESTful API style.
 It can be used with a simple web browser without Node.js.
 It works with all the aREST projects using HTTP communication, for example using Arduino with the CC3000 WiFi chip, the Ethernet shield, or the WiFi shield.
 It also works with the ESP8266 WiFi chip.

 ## Installation